Same-sex marriages (SSM), civil unions, etc.

 Activities in other countries:

-unions.
-They may take each other's names, must support each other
+civil unions.
+Couples may take each other's names, must support each other

 union law which gives some of the benefits of marriage to registered